ejbertrand/invoicing-recommender/README.md

 It is built on top of Python (Flask + Jinja), using Javascript as API and HTML/CSS (Bootstrap) code.

-The purpose is to build aa basic system for registering transactions and generating an invoice for them, printable in PDF and physical printers as well.
+The purpose is to build a basic system for registering transactions and generating a printable invoice for them, on PDF format as well as being capable of sending it directly to a printer.

+**Current State:**
-We can register different payment types, products and sub-categories (using Adjacency-Lists on a SQL database which was not included here for security reasons), creating transactions and view the history of made transactions.
+It can register different payment types, product categories and sub-categories, registration of transactions and view the history of transactions.
+The product category/subcategory hierarchy was done using Adjacency-Lists on a SQL database and Stored Procedures (not included here).

-The project is still under development and is expected to include:
+**The project is still under development and is expected to include:**
 - Invoice generation and printing on PDF format and physical printers as well.
 - Recommender module (based on Machine Learning algorithms)
 - Authentication/authorization of modules based on role

+**In the future:**
-In the future, several robustness and security tests are going to be executed, as well as refactoring of the code.
+Several robustness and security tests are going to be executed, as well as refactoring of the code.
 In the meantine, the important thing is to have an MPV :).